-In a comprehensive report, a team of researchers bring the latest science to bear on these issues, providing a review of the scientific research on sexual orientation.
+In this report (Volume 17, Number 2), J. Michael Bailey and colleagues bring the latest science to bear on these issues, providing a comprehensive review of the scientific research on sexual orientation that corrects important misconceptions about the link between scientific findings and political agendas.